 Statutory guidance: Careers guidance and access for education and training providers (DfE, 2018) All 16- to 18-year-olds (and 19- to 25-year-olds with a current EHC Plan) in college must have access to independent careers guidance (as set out in their funding agreement).
-Every school and college is expected to publish information about their careers programme, including the name of their Careers Leader.
+Every school and college are expected to publish information about their careers programme, including the name of their Careers Leader.

-2018 Access to Providers (2018, paras 61-69) requires all maintained schools and school to provide opportunities for a range of education and training providers to have access to pupils from Y8-13.
+Introduced as an amendment to the Technical and Further Education Act 2017, Provider Access legislation, sometimes known as the Baker Clause stipulates that schools must allow colleges and training providers access to every student in Years 8 to 13 to inform them about approved technical education qualifications and apprenticeships.
+Access to Providers (2018, paras 61-69) requires all maintained schools and school to provide opportunities for a range of education and training providers to have access to pupils from Y8-13.